Azure/aks-engine/docs/topics/azure-api-throttling.md

 Connection to k8s-master-31453872-2 closed.
 ```

+## Update cluster-autoscaler runtime

 Now, are we running the `cluster-autoscaler` addon on this cluster?
-If so, let's make sure it's using the latest release for 1.15 (at the time of this document, the latest `cluster-autoscaler` release for Kubernetes 1.15 is `1.15.1`):
+If so, let's make sure it's using the latest release for 1.15 (at the time of this document, the latest `cluster-autoscaler` release for Kubernetes 1.15 is `1.15.5`):

 ```
 azureuser@k8s-master-31453872-0:~$ grep 'cluster-autoscaler:v' /etc/kubernetes/addons/cluster-autoscaler-deployment.yaml